code-for-venezuela/c4v-py/README.md

 in [Cookiecutter Data Science](https://drivendata.github.io/cookiecutter-data-science/).
 The main difference lies in the source code itself which is not constraint to data science code.

-### Setting up your machine to contribute
+### Setup

 1. Install pyenv and select a version, ie: 3.8.2.
 Once installed run `pyenv install 3.8.2`
 2. Install poetry in your system
 3. Clone this repo in a desired location `git clone https://github.com/code-for-venezuela/c4v-py.git`
 4. Navigate to the folder `cd c4v-py`